mileskent/low-level-vault/Caching.md

 ---
 Ephermeral holding of data for the purpose of expediting future accesses.
 In this entry, the cache exists as hardware.
 For more algorithmic notions of caching, look at [[Memoization]].

+When a CPU needs to access a physical address, the access to main memory is preceeded by an access to some cache.
+If there is a cache hit (the memory address and its contents are cached), then we save time by not needing to perform a [[RAM#Performance|slow memory access]]

 Typical memory organization, including [[CPU]] caches.
 Increasing speed as we get closer to CPU, but with smaller capacity.
 The [[Virtual Memory]] mention on [[Storage|secondary storage]] is referring to the [[Swap Space]] part of [[Memory Management|Virtual Memory Management]]